 Takeaway Food Services:

 Much of the instructions above still applies if you plan on selling food that customers can pick up from your place.
-Encourage non-cash payments via smartphone and contactless payments, and ensure the 2-meter distance zone between customers and employees is followed.
+Encourage non-cash payments via smartphone and contactless payments.
+Ensure the 2-meter distance zone between customers and employees is followed.
 Suggest asking customers to wait in their vehicle in the parking lot for their food and call when they arrive.

 If this isn’t possible, establish a low-risk place where food can be handed over.
 It should be located as far away from the kitchen as possible.
 The person delivering the food should set it down and maintain a safe distance from the customer.
 During the day, the area should sanitize, and employees must wash their hands after each delivery.